AMWen/pantry_app/README.md

 Originally created to help manage pantry items, its main features were to allow you to easily update quantities as you go through them and track when they were added, so you can use up anything that's been sitting around for a while.

-Beyond pantry management, the app has expanded and can handle applications including shopping, meal planning, to-do lists, and more, offering an all-in-one solution for managing your daily tasks, food-related needs, and other situations where lists are useful.
+Beyond pantry management, the app has expanded and can handle applications including shopping, meal planning, to-do lists, and more, offering an all-in-one solution for planning and managing your daily tasks, food-related needs, and other situations where lists are useful.

 The app allows you to quickly add multiple items at once, modify quantities, delete items, and organize them with customizable tags.
 It also includes features for managing lists, importing and exporting data, as well as sorting items based on different criteria.